- potassium chloride

 Maintelyte solution's magnesium concentration is inadequate for the treatment of symptomatic hypomagnesemia.

 The plasma potassium level of the patient should be particularly closely monitored in patients at risk of hyperkalaemia.
-Solutions containing potassium salts should be administered with caution to patients with cardiac disease or conditions predisposing to hyperkalemia such as renal or adrenocortical insufficiency, acute dehydration, or extensive tissue destruction as occurs with severe burns.
+Solutions containing potassium salts should be administered with caution to patients with cardiac disease or conditions predisposing to hyperkalaemia such as renal or adrenocortical insufficiency, acute dehydration, or extensive tissue destruction as occurs with severe burns.

-Use in patients with hypocalcemia
+Use in patients with hypocalcaemia

 Maintelyte solution contains no calcium, and an increase in plasma pH due to its alkalinizing effect may lower the concentration of ionized (not protein-bound) calcium.
-Maintelyte solution should be administered with particular caution to patients with hypocalcemia
+Maintelyte solution should be administered with particular caution to patients with hypocalcaemia.

 Use in patients with or at risk for and from hypermagnesemia

 Solutions containing magnesium salts should be used with caution to patient with renal impairment, severe heart rate disorders and in patients with myasthenia gravis.
 Patients should be monitored for clinical signs of excess magnesium, particularly when being treated for eclampsia (see also in 4.5 “Interactions with other medicinal products and other forms of interaction”).